polytope-labs/ismp/request_response.md

 # Path of a request and response

-At it’s core ISMP is a request response protocol bearing some similarities with HTTP, this means that an actor makes a request from a state machine to be delivered to a counterparty state machine,
+ISMP is a request response protocol bearing some similarities with HTTP, this means that a module makes a request from a state machine to be delivered to another module on a counterparty state machine,
-then the counterparty creates a response to be forwarded back to the source after the request is processed.
+then the counterparty module creates a response to be forwarded back to the source after the request is processed.

 An ISMP request can either be POST or GET similar to what is obtainable in HTTP.